 You can just replace dairy milk with these alternatives and the rest of the recipe remains the same!

-Vegan Eggnog Recipe
+Vegan Eggnog Version

 To prepare a vegan alternative to eggnog you can substitute dairy and eggs with the following:

-- Use almond or cashew milk in place of dairy milk
+- Use almond or cashew milk in place of dairy milk.

-- Use cashews in place of eggs
+- Use cashews in place of eggs.

-- Use Medjool dates in place of sugar
+- Use Medjool dates in place of sugar.

 Homemade Eggnog Recipe

-- Step 2: Whisk the mixture properly.
+- Whisk the mixture properly.

 As per your preferences, you can tweak the recipe here and there to make it vegan, dairy-free, alcoholic, or non-alcoholic.